tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 [default in-process ABCI client](https://github.com/tendermint/tendermint/blob/v0.35.x/abci/client/local_client.go#L18) and the
-[default Go ABCI server](https://github.com/tendermint/tendermint/blob/v0.35.x/abci/server/socket_server.go#L32) used global locks to guard the handling of events across all connections, so they were not concurrent at all.
+[default Go ABCI server](https://github.com/tendermint/tendermint/blob/v0.35.x/abci/server/socket_server.go#L32) used a global lock to guard the handling of events across all connections, so they were not concurrent at all.
 This meant if your app was written in Go, and compiled in-process with Tendermint using the default `NewLocalClient`, or run out-of-process using the default `SocketServer`, ABCI messages from all connections were linearizable (received one at a